ssg-wsg/Community/README.md

 INTRODUCTION
 ------------

-This repository contains sample codes to support your app development on SSG-WSG Developer Portal (https://developer.ssg-wsg.sg).
+This repository contains guides to support your app development on SSG-WSG Developer Portal (https://developer.ssg-wsg.sg).

 -----------------
 OTHER INFORMATION